 Your new, socially distanced seats will be at the discretion of the Ticketing & Customer Team, and we may not be able to accommodate all re-seating requests due to capacity in the concert hall.

-We are not currently offering concessions at the Schermerhorn.
-In October, we will reassess this policy for future performances, based on guidance from our health and safety partner, HCA Healthcare/TriStar Health.
+Based on guidance from our health and safety partner, HCA Healthcare/TriStar Health, beginning October 8th visitors are allowed to consume beverages throughout the building, but your mask must be worn at all times when not drinking.
+Payment at our bars is card transactions only; we cannot accept cash.
 If you would like to enjoy food or drink prior to or after the performance, click here to view a list of nearby restaurants.

 No, our gift shop will not be open.
 You may shop online or contact us at firstname.lastname@example.org with any questions about purchasing items from the gift shop.
 We will reassess this policy for future performances based on guidance from our health and safety partner, HCA Healthcare/TriStar Health.